jpetazzo/ampernetacle/README.md

 [Container Engine for Kubernetes (or OKE)][oke].
 That service doesn't have the caveats mentioned above; however, it's not part of the free tier.

+## What does "Ampernetacle" mean?

+It's a *porte-manteau* between Ampere, Kubernetes, and Oracle.
+It's probably not the best name in the world but it's the one we have!
+If you have an idea for a better name let us know. 😊

 [freetier]: https://www.oracle.com/cloud/free/
 [kubeadm]: https://kubernetes.io/docs/reference/setup-tools/kubeadm/